jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

 ```

-`$ jb install github.com/jsonnet-libs/xtd` adds an new entry to the `dependency` key in
+`$ jb install github.com/jsonnet-libs/xtd` adds an new entry to the `dependencies` in
 `jsonnetfile.json`, the entry refers to the git source on Github and the `master` branch
 for its tracking `version`.